Using the OAK Expression Language

 NR

-The .nr operator takes a set of terms are returns the non-redundant set of terms from that list (parameterized by a predicate or predicates).
+The .nr operator takes a set of terms and returns the non-redundant set of terms from that list (parameterized by a predicate or predicates).

 Others